-This easy angel food cake is a must-try.
-It’s tender and light as air, with the perfect amount of sweetness and perfect to enjoy all year long.
+This tender, light as air angel food cake is a must-try!
+With the perfect amount of sweetness, it’s perfect to enjoy all year long.

 While this may seem like a daunting cake to tackle, it is actually quite simple!
 Try using this delish dish in Angel Food Cake Churro Bites, Strawberries and Cream Angel Food Cake, and Strawberries and Cream Angel Food Cake Trifle.

 Where did Angel Food Cake get its name?

 It seems like the name first appeared in print in 1884 and called Angel Cake.
 In 1896 the name was updated and called Angel Food Cake.
 It isn’t hard to determine the reason for the name.
 Angel Food Cake is notoriously light, fluffy and white, just like angels.

 If you truly want to taste a delicious angel food cake, homemade is definitely worth the work to enjoy this delicious dessert.

 We love this moist, sweet, and so soft and pillowy treat.
 Fortunately, it’s super simple to make at home and perfect for spring and summer festivities!

 Vanilla scented Angel Food Cake is the perfect vehicle for juicy berries, lemon curd, or luscious whipped cream!
 The natural juices of fresh, seasonal berries fill those wonderfully sweet cracks for the best bite.

 The star of this cake are the egg whites.
 To make sure they behave, follow these tips: